endaoment/meadow/README.md

 # 🏕 Meadow

+[In Progress]

-Component library for web3 applications used, builtl, and designed by [Endaoment](https://endaoment.org).
+Component library for web3 applications used, built, and designed by [Endaoment](https://endaoment.org).

 ## Quick start